nakabonne/ali/README.md

       --debug               Run in debug mode.
   -d, --duration duration   The amount of time to issue requests to the targets.
 Give 0s for an infinite attack. (default 10s)
   -H, --header strings      A request header to be sent.
 Can be used multiple times to send multiple headers.
-  -m, --method string       An HTTP request method for each request. (default "GET") -r, --rate int            The request rate per second to issue against the targets.
+  -k, --keepalive           Use persistent connections. (default true) -M, --max-body int        Max bytes to capture from response bodies.
+Give -1 for no limit. (default -1) -m, --method string       An HTTP request method for each request. (default "GET") -r, --rate int            The request rate per second to issue against the targets.
 Give 0 then it will send requests as fast as possible. (default 50)
   -t, --timeout duration    The timeout for each request.
 0s means to disable timeouts. (default 30s)